gemerden/wildpath/README.md

 # WildPath

-A path abstraction to handle composite (e.g. JSON) objects in python.
+A path abstraction to access items in composite (e.g. JSON) objects in python.

 ## Introduction